-When To File
+When To File and Pay

-The trust or estate return must be filed no later than 30 June 2018.
-If the trust or estate is unable to file by the due date, it may apply in writing to the Commissioner Domestic Taxes for an extension of time to file.
+Your return must be filed and the tax due must be paid no later than 30 June 2018.
+If you are unable to file by the due date, you may apply in writing to the Commissioner Domestic Taxes for an extension of time to file.
 An extension to file does not affect the due date for payment.
-The trust or estate also may apply in writing to the Commissioner Domestic Taxes for an extension of time to pay if it can show good cause for not paying on time.
+You also may apply in writing to the TaxpayerCommissioner Domestic Taxes for an extension of time to pay if you can show good cause for not paying on time.